 What is sure is that in Bari there’s a sort of a cult for spaghetti all’assassina, testified by the existence of the Accademia dell’assassina.
 The Accademia (i.e. academy) has the purpose to protect the original recipe from fake ones.

 So… what makes a dish of spaghetti all’assassina authentic versus a fake one?
 Let’s see!

 Killer spaghetti: tips and tricks!

 First of all, the choice of the pan is crucial.
 I hope you have one iron pan at home, because this will allow your killer spaghetti to be perfect!
 Iron is the perfect material for fast cooking styles, not only for this recipe.
-I strongly recommend to use it to fry or to cook meat.
-An iron pan will allow for higher temperatures, and all these preparations will greatly benefit from them.
+I strongly recommend using it to fry or to cook meat.
+An iron pan like the one I use will allow for higher temperatures, and all these preparations will greatly benefit from them.

 The real secret to the perfect spaghetti all’assassina is to not be afraid of burning the pasta!
 As you will see, during the final step you are going to add some tomato sauce, mix the spaghetti and turn on the heat at full blast for about one-two minutes.
 During that elapsed you will experience a lot of smoke rising from your pan, most of all if it is an iron one.
 Don’t be afraid, that is the moment when the magic is happening!
 You will totally love the result and this will easily become one of your signature dishes!

 If you like this recipe… you can PIN IT! 🙂 And if you want, subscribe to this blog (see bottom page) to support my project to spread the authentic Italian food traditions 🙂